sagemath/sagewiki_to_gh-2022-10-10/Fight_spam_on_asksage.md

 == overloaded, need to stop the flood ==
  * go to http://ask.sagemath.org/settings/ACCESS_CONTROL/
  * select "Allow only registered user to access the forum"
+ * W should find a way to temporary block user registration.